maxsimmonds1337/Talking-Clock/README.md

 ![Status](https://github.com/maxsimmonds1337/Talking-Clock/actions/workflows/python-app.yml/badge.svg?event=push)

 # Talking-Clock
 Talking clock code for Lloyds Banking group.
 This is a python application that either takes a time input as a string, "10:10", and returns the time in words, "Ten past ten".
 Or, if no time input string is given, it returns the current time (in GMT).
+An example can be found here - <a href = "https://maxsimmonds.engineer/programming/python/TalkingClock/TalkingClock.html"> https://maxsimmonds.engineer/programming/python/TalkingClock/TalkingClock.html </a>

 The application works as a standalone application run from the CLI, using the command (from the root directory of this repo):